oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

     - User: bob@tables.fake, password: correct horse battery staple
 3. Enter several todo items

 {% img blog/workflows-workshop/Workflows_todoapp.jpg alt:"Todo application with several items" %}{: .center-image }

 ## Building the Todo Report flow
 In this section, you will build a flow that does the following:

-1.Calls an API service
+1. Calls an API service
-2.Creates a message
+2. Creates a message
-3.Sends the message via email
+3. Sends the message via email
-4.Update the flow to run on schedule
+4. Update the flow to run on schedule

 ### Calling the API service

-In this step, you will add a card to call the application API end point to retrieve all the todo items.
+In this step, you will add a card to call the application API endpoint to retrieve all the todo items.

 1. Return to the flow you created